QAnswer/QA-ESWC2021/docs/doc1.5.md

 <img src="/img/screenshots/EvaluationAfter.png" width="80%">

+Note that the model will generalize also over questions you didn't ask.

 Now you learned how to give feedback to the system and how this feedback can be used to adapt QAnswer to your dataset.